 Understand your legal rights: Schools have a legal duty to prevent all forms of bullying and harassment.
 Most schools will have an anti-bullying policy or strategy, or their response to bullying will be included in their behaviour policy.
 This is often found on the school website and if not, schools must provide you with a copy of this by law.
 Schools are also inspected for their response to bullying prevention.
-If you are concerned that the school are not taking enough action it can be helpful to refer to government guidance (see https://www.gov.uk/government/publications/preventing-and-tackling-bullying for England, and https://gov.wales/school-bullying for Wales).
+If you are concerned that the school are not taking enough action it can be helpful to refer to government guidance (see https://gov.wales/school-bullying for Wales).
 Remember that the school may have a different view of the situation and it is important to keep an open mind.